gdewalters/garethdewalters-com-dev/README.md

 ## Proof of Concept: Fetch a Page with Rich Text

-1. Copy `.env.example` to `.env` and fill in your Contentful credentials and the page entry ID to load.
+1. Copy `.env.example` to `.env` and fill in your Contentful credentials.
+Set the `PAGE_ENTRY_ID` of the page you want to load—this variable is required to run `scripts/fetchPage.js`.

 2. Run the proof-of-concept script: